asokolsky/wan-monitor/README.md

 ## Status

 This is a work in progress.
-Monitoring part is pretty much done - see above.
+Monitoring part is pretty much done.
 Powercycling - not started.